• Accessibility

 In Saratoga County:

-• 10% change in Saratoga Springs with muted shades of yellow and rust.
+• 100%change and just-past-peak in Saratoga Springs with shades of yellow and red.

 In Schenectady County: